 Once upon a time, “starting a family” required that a woman wait for a worthy man to marry her before she had any children.
 Nowadays there isn’t a singular, accepted path to motherhood.
 Some women get married and have babies.
 Some move in with a partner and have them.
 Some adopt.
 Some have babies with several partners.
 And, increasingly, some have babies on their own.
 Currently about 18% of mothers under 40 had their babies while single, often by choice.

 Should women bother waiting for their dream guy to become mothers?
 Arguably not.
 With age, fertility challenges are greater.
 And women can enlist relatives and friends and those with well-paying jobs can hire help to share the child-rearing responsibilities.
 Some women understand and prefer that the responsibility will be fully theirs.

-Society still hasn’t fully accepted single mothers.
-Many of the women I’ve spoken with said that society expects them to have a partner.
-Although negative views of single mothers have decreased over the years and with each new generation, 64 percent of adults still say the growing number of children born to unmarried women is a problem.
+Many of the single mothers I’ve spoken with said that society expects them to have a partner.
+Although negative views of single mothers have decreased greatly and with each new generation, 64 percent of adults still say the growing number of children born to unmarried women is a problem.

 A bold step into motherhood

 In spite of the stigma, a growing pool of women bravely makes the leap to motherhood on their own.
 Many of them seek support, advice and friendship in their endeavor at Single Mothers by Choice (SMC) a national support group founded in 1981 by psychotherapist Jane Mattes, author of Single Mothers by Choice: A Guidebook for Single Women Who Are Considering or Have Chosen Motherhood and herself a single mother.
 The group was such a success that it now has local groups across Europe, Canada and the United States.
 Mattes says that 75 percent of single mothers responding to her survey conceive using a sperm donor, 25 percent adopt, and that has always been the case since she founded SMC.